 Creating new connections in a dyslexic’s student’s brain is hard work and requires a minimum of two hours of instruction time each week.
 Kimberly is steadfast in guiding and supporting her students through each level of the Barton system.

-Susan Barton, who still administers the exam herself to insure the competency of tutors, certified her in Levels 1-3 in July 2015 and Levels 4-6 on March 18, 2018 (achieving the Advanced certification level) and Levels 7-10 on December 9, 2019 – achieving the Masters certification level.
+Susan Barton, who still administers the exam herself to insure the competency of tutors, certified her in Levels 1-3 in July 2015, Levels 4-6 on March 18, 2018 (achieving the Advanced certification level) and Levels 7-10 on December 9, 2019 – achieving the Masters certification level.